dylanrylee/ToyStoreAppGUI/README.md

-# Toy Store DBMS GUI
+# Toy Inventory System

-MRU COMP 1502 Assignment 3
+MRU COMP 1502 Final Project

 ### What it does
 - When a toy is purchased, the number of stock for that toy decreases